Travel Budget Guide

 Money-Saving Tip

-Book accommodation in advance during high season (November-April) for better rates.
-Consider staying in less touristy towns like San Pedro La Laguna or Quetzaltenango for 30-40% savings compared to Antigua.
+Book in advance during high season (November–April).
+Consider San Pedro La Laguna or Quetzaltenango for 30-40% savings vs. Antigua.

 Food & Dining Costs